schko/aiyprojects-raspbian/README.md

-# AIY Projects
+# AIY Voice for BCI

 This repository contains an easy-to-use Python API for the [AIY Vision Kit][aiy-vision] and [AIY Voice Kit][aiy-voice].
 The code for all AIY kits is in the `aiyprojects` branch, and is included in images starting with `aiyprojects-2017-12-18.img`.

-The previous `voicekit` branch contains code just for the Voice Kit, and the `master` branch contains the original deprecated `Voice Recognizer` demo.
+This repo has been repurposed for BCI studies at LIINC.

 ## Additional steps